Hande Yener: 2014–19: Mükemmel and Hepsi Hit

 Yener continued her career by releasing four singles in 2019.
 Each of these songs had different styles and were considered as part of Yener's effort to renew her image during the differentiation process of the music industry.
 In February, she released the single "Aşk Tohumu".
 She was also featured on Australian singer Faydee's song "Gravity", which was released on the same day as "Aşk Tohumu".
 The electronic infrastructure of "Aşk Tohumu" was appreciated by music critics and was praised for bringing back memories of Yener's era of electronic music from a decade ago.
 Yener's other singles "Kuş", written by Altan Çetin, and "Krema", written by Mete Özgencil, were released in May and July respectively.
 While the song "Kuş" was defined as a more market-oriented work compared to "Beni Sev" and "Aşk Tohumu", it received less positive reviews.
 The song's music video was recorded in Zanzibar, Tanzania.
 The song "Krema" was found to be more alternative and received mixed reviews.
 Additionally, in 2019 Turkish rap music became more mainstream and the Turkish pop music market and its singers made an attempt to adapt to this new situation, among whom was also Yener.
 In addition to her musical works, Yener was a guest actress in the New Year's special episode of the TRT 1 series Kalk Gidelim at the end of the year.

 2020–present: Carpe Diem

 To mark the 20th anniversary of her professional music career, Yener released her fourteenth studio album Carpe Diem in 2020.
 Many singers and songwriters collaborated with Yener on this album, including Berksan, Devrim Karaoğlu, Mete Özgencil, Fikri Karayel, and Misha.
 Throughout 2020, she released the singles "Pencere" and "Bela", none of which were later included in the album.
 After experiencing delays due to the COVID-19 pandemic, the album was eventually released on 2 October 2020.

 In July 2021, Yener revealed in an interview that she had been diagnosed with breast cancer a year earlier and talked about her subsequent treatment and recovery.

+In 2026, Yener became the subject of a criminal investigation by Turkish prosecutors after a complaint alleged that remarks she reportedly made during concerts in Istanbul and Muğla in 2025, including a statement interpreted as opposing the government and participation in an anti-President Erdoğan slogan chanted by the audience, constituted an attempt to overthrow the constitutional order under Turkish law.